CheesyLaZanya/godot-ai-toolkit/README.md

 git clone https://github.com/zkenshin/godot-ai-toolkit.git
 ```

+3. Create a "secrets" folder inside the path "godot-ai-toolkit\godot-ai-toolkit\addons\ai_toolkit"

-3. Import the project using the project.godot file found inside the inner godot-ai-toolkit
+4. Import the project using the project.godot file found inside the inner godot-ai-toolkit

-4. On the left, use our toolkit to configure an OpenAI api key (and change any desired parameters), and a co:here api key
+5. On the left, use our toolkit to configure an OpenAI api key (and change any desired parameters), and a co:here api key

-5. Run the project and try out the sample visual novel or sample RPG to see a small slice of what AI integration with Godot can look like
+6. Run the project and try out the sample visual novel or sample RPG to see a small slice of what AI integration with Godot can look like